How to Replace a Window Screen

 Window Screen Materials

 There is an array of screen types, many of which are manufactured to handle specific situations.
+When selecting a replacement, keep things simple by matching your existing window screen.
+If you're handy and your screen frame is simple, you can use the existing frame as a template and build a new frame from metal or wooden strips or a window-screen frame kit.
 Here's a look at the most common types of screening.

 Aluminum and fiberglass screening are good choices for most window screens.
 Both materials are durable, easy to work with, and available in a light or charcoal finish.